Catholic Conference of Ohio

 • Resources and action steps

-CCO Testifies in Support of SB 101 to Abolish the Death Penalty
+CCO Supports SB 101 & HB 259 to Abolish the Death Penalty

-The Catholic Conference of Ohio testified this week in support of Senate Bill 101 to abolish the death penalty.
+The Catholic Conference of Ohio supports Senate Bill 101 and House Bill 259 to abolish the death penalty.
 The Ohio House and Senate bills to end the death penalty have now received proponent testimony and await opposition testimony.
 The Catholic Church, in Ohio and around the world, vehemently rejects the use of capital punishment, which disregards mercy, rejects redemption, and ignores the dignity of human life.
 Rather, the Catholic Church calls for a social order where the work of justice embraces tender acts of mercy, where our response to crime leads to renewal and redemption, and where every human life – no matter its circumstance, race, class, or stage of development – is cherished as an icon of our Creator.

 Make your voice heard and urge your state legislators to support Senate Bill 101 and House Bill 259 to abolish the death penalty in Ohio.
 Use the following action alerts to easily send a message: